PanGalacticTech/project_template/[2]system_specification.md

 > 24v Power input will be via XT60 Connector mounted directly on PCB.
 >
 > MCU will be integrated to PCB with uBlox Wifi adaptor.
 MCU will take ADC readings from 2 Allegro ACS712 current sensing modules, one between the DC/DC module and the 12v bus,
 > the other between the 2nd DC/DC module and the 5v bus.
 Additionally a voltage divider will be used with an additional ADC input to monitor the voltage of the 12v bus.
-The > > > input to the MCU will be protected by a 5.1v Zener diode, incase of voltage spikes greater than can be mitigated by the voltage divider.
+> Input to the MCU will be protected by a 5.1v Zener diode, incase of voltage spikes greater than can be mitigated by the voltage divider.
 >
 > The 5v Bus will be distributed to 5 USB outputs via individual high side MOSFET switches for each channel, these will be connected to digital drive pins from the MCU.
-Solder > > bridges will be provided on the PCB to bypass these MOSFETs, in the case they are not required.
+Solder > bridges will be provided on the PCB to bypass these MOSFETs, in the case they are not required.
 > 12v bus power will be distributed to 5 XT30 connectors mounted directly on the PCB.
 >
 > _Optional:_